 You'll have a urine test to look for blood

 Your doctor may also do an imaging test called a CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more

 The CT scan is used to locate the stone and see if the stone is blocking your urinary tract

 Small stones that aren't causing a blockage or an infection don't need to be treated.
 The stone will often pass on its own.
 You may need medicine for pain.

 Larger stones usually don't pass on their own.
 You will need medicine for pain.
 If the stone doesn't pass, doctors usually need to remove it.
 To remove your stone, doctors might:

 Use powerful sound waves to break up the stone into tiny pieces (a procedure called lithotripsy)

 Use a scope to remove the stone

 When using a scope to remove a stone, doctors might:

 Once the scope is in, doctors can pull the stone out with the scope.
-Or they may need to break it up with a laser or other methods.
+Or they may need to break it up with a laser or other methods such as shock wave lithotripsy.
 A stone that has been broken into small pieces will come out when you pee.